-Consumers are influenced by other people more than they realize or are willing to admit.
+The concept of social proof demonstrates that consumers are influenced by other people more than they realize or are willing to admit.

 What is Social Proof?

-First coined by Robert Cialdini in his psychology book Influence, social proof, sometimes called informational social influence, is often described as a psychological and social phenomenon in which people assume the actions of others in order to best reflect what is considered correct behavior for any given situation.
+First coined by Robert Cialdini in his psychology book Influence, social proof — sometimes called informational social influence — is often described as a psychological and social phenomenon in which people assume the actions of others in order to best reflect what is considered correct behavior for any given situation.

-We’ve traditionally turned to a variety of useful sources as social proof.
+Traditionally, people turn to a variety of useful sources as social proof.
 These include:

 - Credible experts

 - Thought leaders

 - Family and friends

 All these sources, in one situation or another, can influence people’s decisions on how to behave.
 Even canned laughter used in TV shows serves as social proof: studio executives use it to effectively increase the perceived “funniness” of a show.